oie-mines-paristech/RTE_scenarios/explore-premise-database.md

     #"market for electricity, from direct French production, FE2050",
     #"market for electricity, from storage, FE2050",
     #"market for electricity, from import, FE2050",
+    #"market for electricity, high voltage, with French market as import mix FE2050"
 ]

 impact_cat=climate